-As an entrepreneur, navigating healthcare benefits can feel like a daunting, expensive distraction from building your business.
-You're not just an HR department of one; you're also balancing cash flow, attracting talent, and securing your own financial future.
-The "best" options aren't just about finding a cheap plan, but about building a strategic system that supports health, controls costs, and contributes to long-term wealth-a concept we call Health-to-Wealth.
-The optimal path depends on your company's size, budget, and risk tolerance, but modern solutions now go far beyond the traditional binary choice of costly group plans or bare individual policies.
+As an entrepreneur, sorting out healthcare benefits can feel like a daunting, expensive distraction from building your business—and it’s easy to push it aside.
+But you’re not just an HR department of one; you’ve got cash flow to watch, talent to attract, and your own financial future to secure.
+The “best” option isn’t about finding the cheapest plan.
+It’s about building a system that keeps people healthy, controls costs, and builds long-term wealth—a concept we call Health-to-Wealth.
+What works best depends on your team size, budget, and risk tolerance.
+The good news?
+Modern options go way beyond the old binary of expensive group plans or bare individual policies.

 The Traditional Landscape: Pros, Cons, and Considerations